Tokyo Meguro Counseling Center

 Psychiatric or Medical Emergencies

-If you or a significant other has a medical or psychiatric emergency and you cannot readily contact your therapist, you should either contact your medical physician or visit a hospital emergency room as soon as possible.
+If you or a significant other has an urgent medical or psychiatric situation and you cannot readily contact your therapist for advice, you should either contact your medical physician, visit a hospital emergency room, or call an ambulance or the police as soon as possible.
 Most all university hospitals have emergency rooms and psychiatric wards.
 One hospital with emergency services is the Tokyo Metropolitan Hiroo General Hospital (Tel: 03-3444-1181) in Minato ward located walking distance from the Hiroo subway station or a short Taxi ride from either the Ebisu or Meguro JR Yamanote line train stations.
-The British Embassy also has a helpful list of hospitals in Tokyo and Yokohama.
+The U.S. Embassy also has a helpful list of hospitals in Tokyo.

 Psychiatric Hospitalization